Iran sentences U.S.-Iranian man to death for spying

 The United States is leading efforts to tighten sanctions on Iran.
 Washington and Israel say they do not rule out carrying out pre-emptive military strikes on Iran's nuclear sites if diplomacy fails to resolve the row.

-(Additional reporting by Hossein Jaseb, Mitra Amiri and Ramin Mostafavi in Tehran, Caren Bohan in Washington, Andrew Stern in Chicago; Writing by Parisa Hafezi; Editing by Mark Heinrich and Doina Chiacu)
+(Additional reporting by Hossein Jaseb, Mitra Amiri and Ramin Mostafavi in Tehran, Christopher Wilson in Washington, Fredrik Dahl in Vienna; Writing by Parisa Hafezi; Editing by Mark Heinrich)